 The development of Hall thrusters has been the subject of a senior-level, undergraduate thesis [1] and graduate-level research [2] but is rarely, if ever, a component of the initial portion of an undergraduate curriculum.
-In 2020, a previous team of students demonstrated that the self-directed development of a HET is a feasible undertaking for students who have completed only one year of undergraduate studies [3].
-Using the independent-study curriculum of the previous team as a model, students at Olin and Wellesley Colleges and Brandeis University engaged in a new self-directed study.
+In 2020, a previous team of Olin College students demonstrated that the self-directed development of a HET is a feasible undertaking for students who have completed only one year of undergraduate studies [3].
+Using the independent-study curriculum of the previous team as a model, students at Olin and Wellesley Colleges and Brandeis University engaged in a new self-directed study motivated by the students' internal desire to learn key concepts behind electric propulsion and to engage in a hands-on and multidisciplinary engineering development project.
+In addition, this study introduced undergraduate students to the research process and provided opportunities to develop written and oral technical communication and proposal writing skills.

-A. Multi-institutional Program Organization
+Multi-institutional program organization

-The project was scoped as a pair of single-semester independent studies sponsored by Olin College, allowing students to receive course credit, software access, and faculty advisement from Olin (although no funding was received in this manner).
+The project was scoped as a pair of single-semester (14 week) independent studies sponsored by Olin College, allowing students to receive course credit, software access, and faculty advisement from Olin (although no funding was received in this manner).
 Each independent study required a proposal that outlined course curriculum, timelines, deliverables, and grading schema, authored by the student team and signed off by a faculty advisor (copies of the proposals may be obtained from the lead author).
-In order to gather the prerequisite knowledge base, students enrolled in the study together; an open cross-enrollment consortium exists between Wellesley, Brandeis, and Olin, enabled students from all three schools to participate for credit.
+Students with different academic backgrounds enrolled in the study together; an open cross-enrollment consortium exists between Wellesley, Brandeis, and Olin, enabling students from all three schools to participate for credit.